 Actors out there - if you have talent, drive, passion and can really act you too can follow this blueprint for success and get started working in the industry.
 If you never quit, you WILL become a working actor.

-First, we get our clients set up on Actors Access and LA Casting.
+First, we get our brand new actors set up on Actors Access and LA Casting.
 Actors Access lists mostly Theatrical breakdowns and LA Casting lists mostly Commercial breakdowns.
-As time goes on we may add Now Casting and Casting Frontier.
+As time goes on we may add Backstage.com, Now Casting and Casting Frontier.
 Everywhere acting jobs are listed you should be looking.
-We suggest every actor subscribe to Backstage.com

 We have our clients fill out their online casting profile questions thoroughly and upload Pics and Resume.
 Kids need Work Permits and Coogan Accounts set up.
 Passports are needed for all clients.

-Next, we have clients take new Headshots, if, and as needed.
+Next, we have clients take new Headshots, if needed.
 This is your MOST important tool.
 Investment here is crucial to your success.
 There are lots of great photographers out there.
 Count on paying about $300-$500 for good headshots.
 Here are some of the many Photographers I work with and love.
-For Adults: Marc Carwright, Tihanyi, Kenneth Dolin, Alex Kruk, For Kids: Fly Girl Photography, JBC Images or Juls Megill.
+For Adults: Marc Carwright, Tihanyi, Kenneth Dolin, David Muller, Alex Kruk, For Kids: Fly Girl Photography, JBC Images or Juls Megill.
 For Teens: Keli Squires Taylor Photography (keeps them looking young) AFFORDABLE RETOUCHING: Julie Wittner REPRODUCTIONS: Argentum Photo Lab, Ray’s Photo Lab

 LEARN ABOUT THE BUSINESS We have our clients start to get familiar with how the business works by suggesting they read industry books i.e. “Hit The Ground Running,” by Carolynne Barry; “Self Management For The Actor” by Bonnie Gillespie; "How To Book Acting Jobs in TV & Film," by Cathy Reinking.
 If you don't take the time to read these books cover to cover, you are not serious about being a working actor.
 Instead you have a hobby.
 Read the Hollywood Reporter and Daily Variety to see what is happening in Hollywood, who the players are, and what deals are being made.